BrunoGomesCoelho/BrunoGomesCoelho.github.io/index.md

 {% endcomment %}

+{% comment %}
 # [Now page](https://nownownow.com/about)
 Currently, I'm focusing on:
-- Working at [Kennsho](https://www.kensho.com/) as a ML intern on the NLP team
-- Understanding how representative polarizing information is on social media platforms
+- Understanding how representative polarizing information is on TikTok
-- Working on factuality of LLM's across languages
+- Working on factuality of LLM's across geographical regions

-{% comment %}
 - Analysis of political ads on social media platforms
 - Helping put into production some of my research into [Ad Observatory](https://adobservatory.org/)
 - 🌐 Applied Multilingual NLP techniques for Topic Modeling
 - 📚 Theoretical foundations of Deep Learning
 - 🆕 A new research project for 2023 I'll update you about in the future ;)
-{% endcomment %}

-As side/coding projects, I am also focusing on:
+As side/coding projects, I also:
 - 🧑‍🏫 TA for University of São Paulo's Data Science MBA - I tutor "Introduction to Data Science", "Programming for Data Science", "Machine Learning" and "Neural Networks and Deep Learning".

-{% comment %}
 - 🎄 Finishing up last years [Advent of Code](https://adventofcode.com/)
 - Taking the Intro to ML Safety course by the [Center for AI Safety](https://safe.ai/)
 {% endcomment %}